 The ICBS was named in the Second Protocol of the Hague Convention (agreed in April 1999 by 84 countries) as a body advising UNESCO’s inter-governmental Committee for Protection of Cultural Property in the Event of Armed Conflict.

 Blue Shield Australia is one of many national committees organised under the mission and objectives of Blue Shield International.
-BSA was established in 2005 with the approval and support of ICBS, as a federation of four non-governmental organisations (or ‘pillars’), which represent professionals active in the fields of archives, libraries, monuments and sites, and museums.
+BSA was established in 2005 with the approval and support of ICBS, as a federation of four non-governmental organisations (‘pillars’ or founding organisations), which represent professionals active in the fields of archives, libraries, monuments and sites, and museums.
 The BSA committee comprises representatives from the following Australian peak industry organisations:

-- ICA: the International Council on Archives, represented in Australia by the Council of Australasian Archives and Records Authorities
+- ICA: the International Council on Archives, represented in Australia by the Australian Society of Archivists

 - ICOM: the International Council of Museums, represented in Australia by ICOM Australia